Imroy/dump_sf7/README.md

 ## Dependencies

 `dump_sf7` is a simple program with no dependencies.
-It just needs a C++11 compiler and CMake to build.
+It only needs a C++11 compiler and CMake to build.

     apt-get install g++ cmake

 ## Building and installing

-Just use CMake and make in a `build` directory.
+Use CMake and make in a `build` directory.

     mkdir build
     cd build